Ultimate Shreveport Real Estate Investing Guide for 2026

 Short-Term Rental Cash-on-Cash Return

-Cash-on-cash return is a means to determine the profitability of an investment plan.
-You can determine the cash-on-cash return by taking your Net Operating Income (NOI) and dividing it by your cash being invested.
-The answer is shown as a percentage.
-The higher the percentage, the more quickly your investment funds will be repaid and you will begin making profits.
-Financed projects will have a higher cash-on-cash return because you’re using less of your cash.
+A short-term rental's cash-on-cash return will inform you if the investment is a smart use of your money.
+You can compute the cash-on-cash return by determining your Net Operating Income (NOI) and dividing it by your cash being invested.
+The percentage you get is your cash-on-cash return.
+The higher it is, the faster your investment will be recouped and you'll begin gaining profits.
+Loan-assisted investments will have a higher cash-on-cash return because you will be utilizing less of your capital.

 Average Short-Term Rental Capitalization (Cap) Rates